 Summa Health System believes patient engagement is critical to optimizing outcomes.
-Essentially, the more you know, the more productive the discussions you have with your physician and other healthcare providers and the better decisions you can make about your health.
+Essentially, the more you know, the more productive the discussions you have with your physician and other healthcare providers will be and the better decisions you can make about your health.

 The Joint Commission